 We did not mess around.
-But unfortunately, we just kept doing the same thing over and over.
-We would have an idea and jump into it head first.
+However, unfortunately, we just kept doing the same thing over and over.
+We would have an idea and jump into it headfirst.

-For instance, I got the idea that I wanted to raise small stature pigs just to feed our family, and I thought they’d be easier to contain instead of taking on a full-size hog.
+For instance, I got the idea of raising small stature pigs just to feed our family.
+I thought they’d be easier to contain instead of taking on a full-size hog.
 Well, before we did any research, my husband had already bid on a pig through an auction site and brought home our first pig for $7.

 Granted it was a great deal, but I had nowhere to put the pig nor did I have a clue what I was getting into.

-Now, guess who had a pig in her fenced in the backyard until my husband and oldest son could get a proper pig pen built?
+Now, guess who had a pig in her fenced-in backyard until my husband and oldest son could get a proper pig pen built?
 Guess who had a pig escaping every other day because the ‘proper pig pen’ still wasn’t strong enough to keep him inside?

-And before I knew it, I had a full blown pig family and was completely exasperated because we had literally done very little right.
+And before I knew it, I had a full-blown pig family and was completely exasperated because we had done very little right.

-Thankfully, over the years we have learned but not without some hard knocks.
-So be sure you can chew the mouthful you are planning to bite off when it comes to your homestead.
+Thankfully, we have learned over the years but not without some hard knocks.
+Be sure you can chew the mouthful you are planning to bite off when it comes to your homestead.

 Our first investment in livestock and poultry was our chickens.
-So we built their chicken coop in our backyard so they would be easily accessible.
+We built their chicken coop in our backyard so they would be easily accessible.

 Learning from that mistake, I placed my goats in a very shaded spot that was farther off from the house.
-But then my goats would cry and cry because they wanted to see us and the other livestock we had.
+However, my goats would cry and cry because they wanted to see us and the other livestock we had.

-So what I ended up having to do was to extend my goat area on around our property so they could come to a certain spot and see the backside of our house.
+What I ended up having to do was to extend my goat area around our property so they could come to a certain spot and see the backside of our house.
 That way when I’m out in the yard or on the back porch they can still see me, and I can talk to them.

-Looking back, had I moved my goat lot over and put my chickens where my goats originally started everyone would’ve been happy, and I would have had to do a ton less work.
+Looking back, had I moved my goat’s lot over and put my chickens where my goats originally started everyone would’ve been happy, and I would have had to do a lot less work.

-But you live and learn right?
-So when deciding where to put your animals think it all the way through so you can hopefully have to make fewer ‘adjustments’ than we’ve had to make.
+Still, you live and learn, right?
+When deciding where to put your animals think it all the way through so you can hopefully have to make fewer ‘adjustments’ than we’ve had to make.

 When we got the idea to begin growing our own food, we had gardened a couple of years prior to that.
 We would grow a few green beans or some tomato plants in a small above ground bed.